 I’ve also written many articles in the VoiceBunny resource center here that will help you get going.

 Once you’ve set up your studio, gotten some experience, and are ready to deal with running your own voice over business (taxes, invoicing, marketing, etc.), you are ready to use Voice123.

 Get a Premium Voice123 Membership

 Early in my voice over career, I scavenged the internet looking for any voice over work I could find–Craigslist, Elance, forums, etc. What I found is that people who post on these kinds of sites have no idea what they should be paying for a voice actor or how the process should work.
-It was very difficult and time consuming because I had to educate these clients and then trying to collect payment was a hassle too.
-Most clients who cast a lot of voice over work use talents they’ve worked with before (sometimes they are actually “in-house” employees), agents, VoiceBunny, or Voice123.com because they know they will get a professional voice actor every time.
+It was very difficult and time-consuming because I had to educate these clients and then trying to collect payment was a hassle too.
+Most clients who cast a lot of voice over work use a voice over actor they’ve worked with before (sometimes they are actually “in-house” employees), agents, VoiceBunny, or Voice123.com because they know they will get a professional voice actor every time.

-There is no one path to finding voice over success.
+There is no one path to finding success as a voice actor.
 Choose the options that work best for you and your career.
 There is a lot of great, free information online about working in the voice over industry, just make sure that it’s coming from a trusted source.
 Just like any career, you get out of it what you put into it.
-You can make voice over a part-time hobby, but just keep in mind that working with clients, finding work, auditioning, training, etc. can be very time-consuming and, not to mention, you might just fall in love with voice over work and want to make it your full-time career!
+You can make voice over a part-time hobby, but just keep in mind that working with clients, finding voice over work, auditioning, training, etc. can be very time-consuming and, not to mention, you might just fall in love with voice over work and want to make it your full-time career!